Abilash143/Camera-2-API-Camera-App-/README.md

 ## Description

-Its an native Java - Camera feature, inside the App with Camera 2 API.
+Its an native Java - Camera feature, inside the App using Camera 2 API.

 Take picture and store it in Gallery.